HaleyColgate/haleycolgate.github.io/publications.md

 # Works in Progress:

+Confounding by Indication with Proxy Variables, by **Haley Kottler** and Amy Cochran.

 Implementation of Estimating Gaussian Mixtures Using Sparse Polynomial Moment Systems, by **Haley Kottler**, Julia Lindberg, and Jose Israel Rodriguez.